lsst-dm/dm_dev_guide/services/lsst-condor.rst

 Overview of the HTCondor DAC Cluster
 ====================================

-Access to the ``HTCondor DAC Cluster`` is currently limited to select users and the cluster is currently small in size compared to the :doc:`Slurm Verification Cluster <verification>`.
+..
+ATTENTION:: Access to the ``HTCondor DAC Cluster`` is currently limited to select users and the cluster is currently small in size compared to the :doc:`Slurm Verification Cluster <verification>`.
 Access to the ``HTCondor DAC Cluster`` will be opened up to the LSST developer community as a whole (and the cluster will be scaled) as batch workflows are updated to utilize Gen3 middleware.
 But if you have an interest in using the ``HTCondor DAC Cluster`` sooner please `file a JIRA ticket <https://jira.lsstcorp.org/secure/CreateIssueDetails!init.jspa?pid=12200&issuetype=10901&priority=10000&customfield_12211=12223&components=14213>`_ in the IT Helpdesk Support (IHS) project.

 The ``HTCondor DAC Cluster`` has the following submit (schedd) nodes from which users can submit jobs and run workflows: